 Capital One Bank Account Features

 In addition to its other financial offerings, Capital One offers a few different kinds of savings accounts.
-These include a traditional savings account, a money market account and various CD accounts.
+These include a traditional savings account and various CD accounts.
 The company offers some of the best APYs connected to each savings account.
 Plus, you can avoid account maintenance fees when you open one of these savings accounts.

 Capital One provides FDIC (Federal Deposit Insurance Corporation) protection on your deposits up to the legal amount.
 Most savings account types do offer a few options in terms of what kind of account you want to open.
 This means you can open an account either as an individual account, a joint account, a joint account with a minor or a living trust account.